PaulHax/kwiver/doc/manuals/tools/compare-klv.rst

 compare-klv
 ===========

-This program prints differences found between the KLV in two files (video or JSON).
+This program prints differences found between the KLV in two files.
+These files can be either video files with a KLV metadata stream or could be KLV in a json file like the ones produced by the :ref:`tools_dump_klv` tool.

 The default configuration of this tool depends on algorithm implementations in the :ref:`arrows_ffmpeg` and :ref:`arrows_mvg` arrows which will only available